-The chassis is a host for up to six (for LD400) / twelve (for LD800) pluggable network modules and up to two pluggable power supplies, and contains WDM support functionality.
+The chassis is a host for up to twenty-four pluggable network modules and up to two pluggable power supplies, and contains WDM support functionality.
 It can support various combinations of network modules to offer a wide range of applications.

-Six (for LD400) and twelve (for LD800) network module slots + two power supply slots 19-inch rack-mountable
+- Twenty-four network module slots + two power supply slots - 19-inch rack-mountable

-Figure 1: LD400 Chassis Layout
+Figure 1: LD1600 Chassis Layout